-Girls or Women:
+Girls & Women:

 - Women and girls don't always have power to make decisions during sexual activity.
-For example, some women can't tell their husbands to wear a condom, hence women have less power in negotiating condom use. - In some cultures men inherit a wife "widow" and the virus might affect both partners.
+For example, some women can't tell their husbands to wear a condom, hence women have less power in negotiating condom use. - In some cultures men inherit a wife "widow" and the virus might affect both partners. - Women and girls have a larger surface area than men to contract the virus sexually.
+The vagina has more mucus membrane exposed.